Death of Jesus Christ

-He said basically that no, the time had not come for the Kingdom.
+The basic answer to their question was, no. The time had not yet come to establish the Kingdom.
+Why?
 The disciples had a job to do first.
-He wanted them to carry the gospel to the whole world—to proclaim everywhere the message that Jesus had purchased salvation for all men and that anyone who believed in Jesus would be saved.
+He wanted them to carry the gospel to the whole world.
 The work of spreading the gospel is called evangelism.

 During the days after His resurrection Jesus spoke often to His disciples about their future work.
 Each Gospel writer gives a different portion of His instructions.
 We must put all the portions together to get a full picture of what Jesus said.

 1. The program (Matt.
 28:18-20).
-Matthew records the portion known as the Great Commission.
-This describes the disciples' task.
+Matthew records the portion known as the Great Commission, which describes the disciples' task.
 They were to go everywhere, teach (literally, "make disciples of") all nations, baptize new believers, and teach them Jesus' commandments.

 2. The promises (Mark 16:15-18).
 In Mark's portion, Jesus assures the disciples that their message would have an importance worthy of their hard labors.
 Those who believed it would be saved.
 Those who did not would be damned.
-In the same portion, Jesus declares that God would verify their message by enabling them to perform supernatural signs.
-They would cast out demons, speak in tongues, and enjoy immunity to serpents and poison.
+He also declares that God would verify their message by blessing their ministry with supernatural signs.
+They would cast out demons, speak in tongues, heal the sick, and enjoy immunity to serpents and poison.
 He was referring to signs that would accompany the work of the apostles themselves.
 As we will see, all these signs except immunity to poison are recorded in the Book of Acts.
 Yet the Christian writer Papias, living in the early second century AD, affirms that Justus, one of the disciples who heard these promises (Acts 1:23) drank poison without harm.